aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 21 - how-to-start-digital-cultural-heritage-as-a-beginner-cambridge-cultural-heritage-data-school-2023.md

 <iframe width="560" height="315"  style="display: block; margin: 0 auto" src="https://www.youtube.com/embed/Npf3M2cvAs8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-<p style="text-align: center;">T﻿hey got the tour IRL.</p>
+<p style="text-align: center;font-size:10px;">T﻿hey got the tour IRL.</p>

 The short-term feedback so far is very positive about this intensive group format.
-One participant said they are not afraid anymore of learning to code, others are already organising working groups to apply the knowledge they gained.
-As a fun fact, I reunited with a participant I used to work together with at The National Archives.
-See our collaborations [here](https://blog.nationalarchives.gov.uk/digital-scholarship-in-archives-a-data-case-study/).
+One participant said they were not afraid anymore of learning to code, others are already organising working groups to apply the knowledge they gained.
+As a fun fact, I reunited with a participant with whom I used to work together at The National Archives.
+See our past digital collaboration [here](https://blog.nationalarchives.gov.uk/digital-scholarship-in-archives-a-data-case-study/).

 <img alt="Survivors"  style="display: block; margin: 0 auto" src="/assets/blog/cdh_group.jpeg" title="Survivors"/>

-<p style="text-align: center;">S﻿urvivors</p>
+<p style="text-align: center;font-size:10px;">S﻿urvivors</p>

 So what are my recommendations after assisting in the crash course learning process of newbie digital humanists?